memopussle/Clothing-shop-react/README.md

 ### Challenges

-There are a few challenges that I faced along the project.
-Mainly are communications between Nextjs and Sanity and how to query my products list and integrate it with my website.
-I hope to implement a few features in the future: A search engine for products, filter and sort features ( only work on Firefox but not across all internet platforms), and push Stripe purchase function live.
+There were a few challenges that I faced while working on this project.
+Mainly they were communications between Nextjs and Sanity and how to query my products list and integrate it with my website.
+I hope to implement a few features in the future: A search engine for products, filter and sort features (initially this only works on Firefox but not yet across all internet browsers), and push Stripe purchase payment live.